Small Intestinal Bacterial Overgrowth

 You can't cut down the rainforest and expect it to regrow in a day.
 Probiotics have been shown to only repopulate the gut for up to 21 days following discontinuation, so ensuring survival of the original beneficial organisms in essential.
 Furthermore, while Specific Carbohydrate/FODMAPs diets have been shown to be helpful, one must remember the problem lies not in the food itself, but what your ecosystem is doing to the food, and therefore diets should never be the long term solution.
 If they are, you haven't corrected the problem.

-Once the terrain reset and repopulated, associated conditions that may have been attributing to symptoms are then address, all while ensuring chance of recurrence is minimized.
+Once the terrain is reset and repopulated, associated conditions that may have been attributing to symptoms are then address, all while ensuring chance of recurrence is minimized.

 The goal of treatment is to address the underlying overgrowth and resolve symptoms for good.